 Red velvet fever has begun in advance of Valentine’s Day.
 It’s everywhere.
 Here’s my contribution.

 This recipe tasted like a cross between red velvet brownies and red velvet bars.
-Not over-the-top chocolaty to give them true brownie status, but much fudgier, denser, and richer than your typical bar.
+It’s not over-the-top chocolaty to give them true brownie recipe status, but is much fudgier, denser, and richer than your typical bar.

-Classic red velvet is known to have chocolate undertones, but isn’t overly chocolaty, and these easy cocoa powder brownies hit that mark.
+Classic red velvet flavor is known to have chocolate undertones but doesn’t have an overly chocolate flavor.
+And these easy cocoa powder brownies hit that mark.

 And they’re as far away from red velvet cake that you can get.
 Nothing light, fluffy, or cakey about them.
-They’re smooth, rich, dense, and supremely moist.
+They’re smooth, rich, dense, and supremely moist for a decadent fudgy brownie.

 They’re an easy, no-mixer, scratch recipe that comes together in minutes.
 Just as easy as opening a box of red velvet cake mix, but so much better and more unique tasting.